aleen42/PersonalWiki/summary/docker/en.md

 ##### Step 2: Pull a new image

-- In this last section, you’ll pull the image you just pushed to hub.
-Before you do that though, you’ll need to remove the original image from your local machine.
+- In this last section, you'll pull the image you just pushed to hub.
+Before you do that though, you'll need to remove the original image from your local machine.
 If you left the original image on your machine.
 Docker would not pull from the hub — why would it?
 The two images are identical.
 - i.
 Use the `docker rmi` to remove the `maryatdocker/docker-whale` and `docker-whale` images.
 	- You can use an ID or the name to remove an image.
 	```bash